SergiiGlad/kubernetes/Overview.md

 ## 2. Deploy Kubernetes on Google Cloud (GKE)

 This is an initial step.
 We will deploy the Kubernetes cluster manually and will see how it works on GKE example.
+Pods that are running inside Kubernetes are running on a private, isolated network.
+By default they are visible from other pods and services within the same kubernetes cluster, but not outside that network.

 ## 3. Blue-Green Deployment, Rolling Update, Canary Deployment